bessouat/genereek/README.md

 #The css manager module

-The CSS module is a <a href="system/addons/modules/css.js">piece of javascript</a> set to manage CSS in the page.
+The CSS module is a <a target="_blank" href="system/addons/modules/css.js">piece of javascript</a> set to manage CSS in the page.

 This module have no default value so you need to set everything you need to set CSS on your page :